All Episodes

 This is ridiculous.

-Then it's not okay.
+That is not okay.

 It's not okay, but it's happening.

-Um the world knows the the world knows that which the media will never talk about.
+The world knows that which the media will never talk about.

 They know it.

-So so they're acting accordingly.
+So they're acting accordingly.

-Because that's good for China's economy, and that's good for Russia's economy if you really want to be blunt about it.
+Because that's good for China's economy and that's good for Russia's economy if you really want to be blunt about it.

-All right, that's gonna wrap things up for today.
+All right, that's going to wrap things up for today.

 Load it up tonight, Hannity Fox News, as we check in with the media mob and their corruption, violence around the country.

-You won't hear from anybody else, apparently in the media because they can't politicize it.
+You won't hear from anybody else, apparently, in the media because they can't politicize it.

-We'll have the latest on wokeness, the latest on Corona and the cover-up and the Wuhan Virology Lab and the news that you'll never get elsewhere.
+The latest on wokeness, the latest on Corona and the cover-up and the Wuhan Virology Lab and the news that you'll never get elsewhere.

-It's all happening 9 Eastern, set you DVR, Hannity Fox News.
+It's all happening 9 Eastern, Sety DVR.

 We'll be back here tomorrow.